Gai92/movie-catalog-final/README.md

 ### Unit Testing
 Project has 5 unit-tests, three of them are passed, two are failed.
-As a result the build will not be successful due to the failed tests.
+As a result the build will not be successful, due to the failed tests.

 Dependencies listed in `requirements.txt`.
 To install them, run:
 ```bash